sdkdeepa/AndroidBasicsProject2/README.md

 # UdacityAndroidBasics
-Udacity Project 2  Submission
+Udacity Project 2
 This score keeping app lets the user to add the teams scores.
+This is my second project in android.